panglossa/cuneiformIME/README.md

 This is a very basic input method for Cuneiform, the idea being that you "draw" each character by clicking on the simple strokes that compose such character.

-You can see it in action here: [https://htmlpreview.github.io/?https://github.com/panglossa/cuneiformIME/blob/main/index.html](https://htmlpreview.github.io/?https://github.com/panglossa/cuneiformIME/blob/main/index.html){:target="_blank"}
+You can see it in action here: <a href="https://htmlpreview.github.io/?https://github.com/panglossa/cuneiformIME/blob/main/index.html" target="htmlpreview">https://htmlpreview.github.io/?https://github.com/panglossa/cuneiformIME/blob/main/index.html</a>

 As there is no standard stroke order (like in Hanzi/Kanji, for example), I try to include as many variations as I can think of, for characters whose stroke order is not totally evident.
 So, for example, for a character such as 𒑟 there is no question about the stroke order (first `𒁹`, then `𒀹`); but for a character such as 𒑢, you could either draw the diagonal strokes first, then the horizontal ones (i.e., `𒀹 𒀹 𒀸 𒀸` ), or you could write the combination diagonal-horizontal, then repeat it (i.e., `𒀹 𒀸 𒀹 𒀸`).
 Here both stroke sequences are valid.